JobMaathuis/Affordability_healthy_diet_and_BMI/readme.md

 ## Data acquisition

 The data used in this project is obtained from two different data sources.
-The BMI data is obtained from https://www.ncdrisc.org/data-downloads-adiposity.html and downloaded in the csv format.
+The BMI data is obtained from https://www.ncdrisc.org/data-downloads-adiposity.html, where the 'country-specific data for all countries' should be clicked.
+It can then be downloaded in the csv format.
 This data contains out of all of the mean BMI's (with 95% confidence intervals) per country per sex, ranging from the year 1975 to 2016.
 In addition, the dataset contains the prevalence of certain BMI ranges (with 95% confidence intervals).
 For example, a person is classified as obese if the BMI is higher or equal to 30.

 The affordability of a healthy diet is obtained from https://databank.worldbank.org/source/food-prices-for-nutrition (select all under country, select 'Affordability of a healthy diet: ratio of cost to food expenditures' under series, select 2017 under year) and downloaded in the csv format.
 In this dataset the affordability of a healthy diet is defined as the ratio of the cost of a healthy diet to food expenditures.
 This ratio is given by country and by sex in the year 2017.